Pulover/PuloversMacroCreator/Documentation/Faq.md

 Yes.
 You can load an external .ahk file in the *Functions* command window to run functions from it and save the results to the Output Variable.
 You can set a Standard Library File containing your functions in Settings > Misc., this file will be automatically selected when you enter the Function command window.

+This function is limited and can only return 1 string/number value.
+It's recommended to use [User-Defined Functions](p6-UserFunctions.html) instead.

 ### Can I make the Playback Hotkeys work on a certain windown only?

 Yes, use the *Context Sensitive Hotkeys* button in the main window.